openproblems-bio/openproblems/docker/README.md

 To add Python packages (PyPi or Github), add them to `requirements.txt`.
 Syntax is dictated by [`pip`](https://packaging.python.org/tutorials/installing-packages/).

+## Adding a package to the available images

+Most packages should be able to be added in the Open Problems by editing one of the available images listed above.
+If there are conflicting dependencies between the package you would like to add and the packages already in the available images, follow the [Adding new images](#adding-new-images) steps below.

+Assuming there are no conflicting dependencies, you can simply amend the relevant `requirements.txt` file in the directory for the Docker image you would like to edit.

+1. Select a Docker image to edit.
+If you're adding a Python package, start with `openproblems-python-extras`.
+If you're adding an R package, start with the `openproblems-r-extras`.
+2. Edit the relevant `requirements.txt` file.
+    * Adding an R package:
+        * Edit the `r_requirements.txt` file.
+        * The syntax to add a package is defined by [renv](https://rstudio.github.io/renv/reference/install.html#examples).
+            * Packages from Bioconductor: `bioc::packagename`
+            * Packages from CRAN: `packagename@<version-tag>`
+            * Packages from Git: `username/packagename`
+        * More complex package installation will require editing the `Dockerfile`.
+    * Adding a Python package:
+        * Edit the `requirements.txt` file.
+        * The syntax to add a package is defined by `pip`
+            * Packages from PyPI: `packagename==version`
+            * Packages from Git: `git+https://github.com/username/repositoryname`
+        * More complex package installation will require editing the `Dockerfile`.
+3. Add the `packagename` to the `README.md` file in the directory specifying the Docker image.
+This helps keep track of which packages and versions are installed in each Docker image.
+4. Commit your changes to the Docker image and push to your fork following the instructions in the [Contributing Guide](https://github.com/singlecellopenproblems/SingleCellOpenProblems/blob/master/CONTRIBUTING.md).

 ## Adding new images

 To add a new image, create a new folder containing the following files: